brandon-rhodes/python-patterns/gang-of-four/flyweight/index.rst

-they are going to think “new object instance” along with all of the consequences, unless they are in on the secret that ``__new__()`` has been overridden and always remember that fact when reading code.
+they are going to think “new object instance” along with all of the consequences, unless they are in on the secret that ``__new__()`` has been overridden and unless they always remember that fact when reading code.

 A traditional Flyweight Pattern factory function will be less likely to trigger assumptions